Wii system software: Internet Channel

 The Internet Channel is a version of the Opera web browser for use on the Wii by Opera Software and Nintendo.
 On December 22, 2006 a free demo version (promoted as "Internet Channel: Trial Version") of the browser was released.
 The final version (promoted as "Internet Channel: Final Version") of the browser was released on April 11, 2007 and was free to download until June 30, 2007.
 After this deadline had passed, the Internet Channel cost 500 Wii Points to download until September 1, 2009, though users who downloaded the browser before June 30, 2007, could continue to use it at no cost for the lifetime of the Wii system.
 An update (promoted as the "Internet Channel") on October 10, 2007 added USB keyboard compatibility.
 On September 1, 2009 the Internet Channel was made available to Wii owners for no cost of Wii Points and updated to include improved Adobe Flash Player support.
 A refund was issued to those who paid for the channel in the form of one free NES game download worth 500 Wii Points.

 The Internet Channel uses whichever connection is chosen in the Wii settings, and utilizes the user's internet connection directly; there is no third party network that traffic is being routed through.
 It receives a connection from a router/modem and uses a web browser to pull up HTTP and HTTPS (secure and encrypted) web pages.
 Opera, the Wii's web browser, is capable of rendering most web sites in the same manner as its desktop counterpart by using Opera's Medium Screen Rendering technology.
-For most Internet users, the Wii offers all of the functionality they need to perform the most common Internet tasks.